bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 <img src="images/lab05/piximi_recategorize_errors.png" height="180px" />

-Depending on why you're using machine learning, you might or might choose to fix all the wrong images at this stage, or only some
+Depending on why you're using machine learning, you might choose to fix all the wrong images at this stage, or only some

 - Is your goal to just get the classifications right and then use them for something, and most of them are?
   - In that case, there's no harm in just fixing the few mistakes and then moving on to other downstream quantification steps (coming soon!).